For anyone who loves a great deal, here comes one of the biggest online shopping events of the year: Amazon Prime Day.

 Cards with rotating rewards categories, like the Discover it® Cash Back, may not align with Amazon purchases this quarter, but frequent Prime buyers can still cash in when the category comes around in Q4 in time for the holiday season.

 Otherwise, a flat cash-back card can offer even more flexibility.
 A couple of Bankrate’s top-rated cash-back options include:

-- Citi Double Cash Card: Earn 1 percent cash back as you buy and 1 percent as you make payments for those purchases.
+- Citi® Double Cash Card: Earn 1 percent cash back as you buy and 1 percent as you make payments for those purchases.
+Plus, Citi is offering 0 percent APR on Amazon Prime Day purchases for up to 12 months (followed by 13.99 percent to 23.99 percent variable APR).

-- Chase Freedom Unlimited: Earn 3 percent on all purchases your first year up to $20,000 and unlimited 1.5 percent cash back thereafter.
+- Chase Freedom Unlimited®: Earn unlimited 1.5 percent cash back on all purchases.

 If you’re in the market for a new card and plan to spend during Prime Day, you may also want to take the opportunity to cash in on a sign-up bonus.
 Just don’t use flashy Prime Day sales as an excuse to overspend or buy something simply because it’s discounted.